-This project will restore and upgrade the historic Colonel Devin Trail north of Washington Park Trailhead.
-Two foot bridges will be built to accommodate cyclists and equestrians.
+This project will restore and upgrade the historic Colonel Devin Trail 290 north of Washington Park TH, consolidating traffic away from critical habitat and moving the AZT east onto the more natural and scenic Colonel Devin trail.
+The project will consolidate Washington Park TH facilities to reduce social trails and address other resource impacts.
 A short section of a severely eroded social trail will be closed and the route reclaimed, and a neglected section of the Highline Trail will be reopened and restored.
-Also, trail signage and interpretive kiosks will be developed and installed.
+Trail signage will be developed and installed at trail junctions between Washington Park and FR 300 at the top of the Mogollon Rim, and an interpretive kiosk will be developed and installed the Washington Park TH.

-Grant funding will be used by the Town of Marana to convert a 2 acre lot into a trailhead parking area on the northern side of Tangerine Road.
-The trailhead will be a graded and compacted and provide parking for 25 vehicles, and space for 6 horse trailers and trucks.
+Grant funding will be used by the Town of Marana to convert a 2-acre lot into a trailhead parking area on the northern side of Tangerine Road.
+The trailhead will be graded and compacted and provide parking for 25 vehicles, and space for 6 horse trailers and trucks.
 The trailhead will include bike racks, a hitching post, refuse receptacles and signage.

 This project takes place within the Cerbat Foothills Recreation Area (CFRA).
 Grant funds will be used to construct a barb wire enclosure around Gross Spring, develop interpretive panels showing the archeological, biological, and geological significance of the CFRA, and construct approximately 5 miles of new non-motorized trail within the CFRA.
 Maps depicting a trail users current GPS location and position will also be designed and installed.